Energy

 Cefic and Petrochemicals Europe support the use of carbon-neutral energy sources including renewable energies.

-In the meantime, the RED represents a business opportunity for the (petro)chemical industry since renewable technologies rely on petrochemicals to provide the essential building blocks to manufacture them and make them work efficiently.
+In the meantime, the expansion of renewables represents a business opportunity for the (petro)chemical industry since renewable technologies rely on petrochemicals to provide the essential building blocks to manufacture them and make them work efficiently.